 - Connected directly to the Micro Focus license server.
-See "Direct Connection to Micro Focus" below. - Connected to a local AutoPass License Server (APLS).
-See "Connection to APLS" below. - Connected to a local License and Infrastructure Manager (LIM).
+See "Direct Connection to Micro Focus" on the next page. - Connected to a local AutoPass License Server (APLS).
+See "Connection to APLS" on the next page. - Connected to a local License and Infrastructure Manager (LIM).
 See "Connection to LIM" on the next page.